-If you want to buy your own bike, NYC has dozens of great bike shops.
-A few gems in the NYU area include:
+If you want to buy your own bike, NYC has great bike shops.

-- Know what kind of bike you want.
-Figure out ahead of time what sort of bike you're looking for.
-If you're just pedaling around Manhattan or to the subway you'll probably be fine with a single speed, 3-speed, or cruiser bike.
-If you have day dreams of heading off-road on weekends you probably want to look at a mountain bike or a hybrid.
-If your commute involves lots of hill, bridges, or just a lot of distance you may want to get a road bike with 10 or more speeds.
+- Think about what kind of bike you want.
+If you're planning to pedal around Manhattan or to the subway, you'll probably be fine with a single speed, 3-speed, or cruiser bike.
+If you’ll be commuting on it for more than 30 minutes at a time or if your route involves hills or bridges then you may want a hybrid or road bike with 10 or more speeds.
 If you plan to head off-road on weekends you may want to look at a mountain bike or a hybrid.
-It’s a good idea to go to a bike shop and checking out some new models to get a feel for what you like.
+It’s a good idea to go to a bike shop to check out some new models to get a feel for what you like before deciding to purchase.

-- Size matters!
-Even if you find the best deal in the history of used bikes it's worthless if the bike is the wrong size.
-Riding a bike that is too big or too small will be inefficient, uncomfortable, and can even hurt your knees and back.
+- Bike size matters!
+Riding a bike that is too big or too small will be inefficient, uncomfortable, can hurt your knees and back, and cause injury.
 The most important criteria is that you can comfortably stand over the frame and that you can set the seat to a height where your leg is almost fully extended at the bottom of the pedal rotation.
 Search for online resources to find the right size bike for your height.

 - Beware of stolen goods.
 New York City is notorious for bike theft.
-If the person selling the bike can't give you a good story for why they're getting rid of it or if something just feels fishy, walk away.
+If the person selling the bike cannot explain why they're getting rid of it or if something feels amiss, just walk away.

 - Get the bike checked out by a pro.
 After buying a used bike it's always a good idea to have it looked at by a professional mechanic.
 Many shops will give you a free estimate for a general tune up.
 This allows you to know any potential problems with your brand new used bike.